 The Montreal Screwjob has been done to death, and we know that the Spider Lady turned out to be Moolah, causing Wendi Richter to leave WWE forever.
 But how about a screwjob against wrestler Chief Don Eagle from the Golden Era of wrestling where the promoter denies nothing and gladly elaborated the reasons for his actions to the Justice Department?
 Oh, and the one and only Gorgeous George was in the middle of it all!

 Fred Kohler, who was a member of the NWA, was feeling the heat with competition from independent promoter Leonard Schwartz.
 The NWA tended to call promoters infringing in their established territories: outlaws.

 Schwartz would mostly run shows out of the Rainbo Arena in Chicago, Illinois, of which he was an owner as well.
-On February 3rd, 1950, in an event headlined by Jim Londos, Schwartz set an indoor attendance record at Chicago Stadium with 13,877 people, which translated to a gate of $53,744.60 ($572,590 in today’s money).
+On February 3rd, 1950, in an event headlined by Jim Londos, Schwartz set an indoor attendance record at Chicago Stadium with 13,877 people, translating to a gate of $53,744.60 ($572,590 in today’s money).
 This was co-promoted with another rival of Kohler, Ray Fabiani.
-Schwartz used talent provided by Jack Pfefer, who notoriously used names that sounded like the genuine article, but were actually cheapened imitations of the stars of the moment.
+Schwartz used talent provided by Jack Pfefer, who notoriously used names that sounded like the genuine article but were actually cheapened imitations of the stars of the moment.
 He used wild gimmicks, little people, women, oddities, and most had fabricated ethnic backgrounds to boot.
 He turned to these tactics in the years when ousted from the NWA or other close-knit promoting circles.
 Schwartz was soon able to begin using NWA talent as explained by Jim Wilson in his book, CHOKEHOLD: Pro Wrestling’s Real Mayhem Outside the Ring.

 Recommended read: Human Oddities: The Most Bizarre Wrestling Attractions of All Time

 "Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs. Ann Gunkel], Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.
 When his application for the NWA was rejected, he established a secret partnership with "Toots" Mondt, Jim Londos, and Ray Fabiani, who persuaded NWA (Ohio) promoter Al Haft to supply talent to Schwartz."